Math Placement

 *Students will receive instructions about the Math Placement Exam when it opens in early May.
 If after receiving the instructions you need assistance logging in, please contact the Suffolk Help Desk or call 617-557-2000.

 • Should I guess?
 It is best to limit guessing to problems in which you can eliminate all but two choices.
 In general, a student will get the most accurate course placement if he or she does not guess.
+Guessing could lead to you being placed into a course that is beyond your math ability.

 You will take the exam online.
 In most cases this will be at home before coming to Orientation.
 You will receive an email from the University with information on how to access the exam.

 We strongly encourage all students to take the exam prior to Orientation.
 Students who take the exam prior to Orientation will know earlier which level math class to take and will have a wider set of choices of class times at registration.
-Students who are not able to take the exam before Orientation will be able to take the exam at a designated time during Orientation.

 While it is not necessary to prepare for the test, many students like to review some beforehand.
 For your convenience, we offer sample problems and answers below.